maemo-leste/maemo-leste.github.io/content/maemo-leste-december-2018.rst

 ############################################

 :Category: news
-:tags: todo
+:tags: lima, powervr, exynos, pine64, necunos, fosdem, aarch64, droid4, n900, u-boot, voice calls
-:date: 2018-12-31 23:50
+:date: 2019-01-17 20:00
 :authors: Merlijn Wajer

-TODO: DATE

-TODO: TAGS

 It's been a while since our `sixth update
 <{filename}/maemo-leste-november-2018.rst>`_
 and there's quite some stuff to talk about!

-First of all, if you missed our `lima update
+First of all, sorry for the delay in the update, it's overdue by almost two weeks.
+Second of all, if you missed our `lima update
 <{filename}/lima-alive-foss-mali-driver.rst>`_, make sure to check that out!

 FOSDEM